MSBuild # Build with MSBuild - task: MSBuild@1 inputs: #solution: '**/*.sln' #msbuildLocationMethod: 'version' # Optional. Options: version, location #msbuildVersion: 'latest' # Optional. Options: latest, 15.0, 14.0, 12.0, 4.0 #msbuildArchitecture: 'x86' # Optional. Options: x86, x64 #msbuildLocatio

 Specifies the MSBuild version argument.

-In some cases you might need to use the MSBuild step.
+In some cases you might need to use the MSBuild task.
 For example, you should use it if you are building code projects apart from a solution.

 Where can I learn more about MSBuild?